ByronKrauskopf/Kickstarter-analysis/README.md

 ### Purpose

+The purpose of this project is to provide Louise with an analysis and insights into the outcomes of past Kickstarter campaigns so that she may make more informed decisions about how to maximize the probability of success for her own campaign.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Dates

-An analysis was performed based on the date that each campaign belonging to the "theater" parent cateogry was launched.
+An analysis was performed based on the date that each campaign belonging to the "theater" parent category was launched.
 The potential outcomes that were considered for this analysis were successful, failed and canceled.
 These outcomes were compaired to the month that the campaign was launched in to provide the following result.

 ![Theater Outcomes vs Launch](/assets/images/Theater_Outcomes_vs_Launch.png)